williamlewis/boto3-mgmt-events/README.md

 # boto3-mgmt-events
-Personal scripts to automate creation and deletion of AWS resources using Python
+Personal scripts to automate management of AWS resources using Python

 </br>